Backing up and Restoring Cisco Unified Communications Manager

 8. Type into the Path Name field “/home/admin/”.

 9. Type in the username (admin) and the password used in the Linux box.
-(By default direct login with root user is disabled in the SSH configuration file.)
+By default, direct login with the root user is disabled in the SSH configuration file.

 10. Click Save and the system will test the connection to the SFTP server.
-If everything is fine there should be a message on the top “Update successful“.
+Once everything is fine, there should be a message on the top “Update successful“.

 11. From the menu, select Backup > Scheduler.